You know, the British Open started today, and I didn't even know it.

 And the next time they meet, it's like they never talked about it.

-It's like jello.
+It's like Jell-O.

-He says the only thing they've been firm on in these damn tax increases, Boehner said.
+This is the only thing they've been firm on in these damn tax increases, Boehner said.

 The speaker also made it clear that he believes the president waited too long to get personally involved.